 A soothing box can help your child feel safe, relaxed and grounded.
 The box should contain items that are fun to touch, see, listen to, taste, smell or move about.

 You can make a soothing box from a shoe box, storage box or container.
 Spend some time together decorating the box with paint or craft materials to make it special.

 Think about what items to put in the soothing box.
 Be playful in how you explore what makes your child feel relaxed.
 For example:

 Learning what your child responds to means their box will be individual to them.

 Try different items to see how your child responds and what helps them feel calmer.
-For example:
+Make sure the items you choose are safe for your child’s age.
+You could try:

 Encourage your child to practise exploring the items in their soothing box when they’re calm.
 Have your soothing box in a handy place, that is easy to get to when you need it.

 With time, your child can start using their soothing box when they’re upset.
 Prompt them to explore their box during these moments.
 If you want, join in with using the items inside.
 Together, you’ll get to know which objects help soothe your child.

 When your child is calm, reflect on what worked and how they feel now.
 This will help them understand their emotions and what helps them to manage them.

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.